 The COLA is based on the change in the Consumer Price Index (CPI) from March of the year prior to March of the current year.
 The COLA cannot exceed 3%.
 The percentage change is applied to the initial benefit (simple increase) based on the pre-February 1, 1997, accrued benefit.
 The COLA is proportionately adjusted in the initial year of retirement.
-You will be provided with a statement indicating these amounts when you receive your first COLA.
+The COLA will be stated on your July pay statement.